 Many new Canadians want to start their own businesses and look to banks for financial advice, services and products.
-The majority of bank business customers are small businesses and banks work hard to meet the needs of this large and diverse group.
+Most bank business customers are small businesses and banks work hard to meet the needs of this large and diverse group.

 Banks offer financing, information, advice and many other services to help people start and manage their businesses, including educational and planning resources such as seminars and workshops, credit cards for small business, lines of credit, overdraft protection, telephone banking, online banking, venture loans, and payroll and cash management services.

 To learn more, go to the Small Businesses section.

 Bank resources to help with the financial transition to Canada: